MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-create-phone-report.md

 The first step is to create the report in the regular web view.
 After you've created the report, you can optimize it for phones and tablets.

-To create the mobile-optimized view:
+To create the mobile-optimized view, open the mobile layout view:

-1. Open the mobile layout
    * In Power BI Desktop, select the **View** ribbon and choose **Mobile layout**.
    * In the Power BI service, select **Edit report > Mobile Layout**.